 Heed this Dennis Bell

-- BOSTON, Massachusetts, USA — Tuesday, April 30th, 2013 — The Free Software Foundation (FSF) today awarded Respects Your Freedom (RYF) certification to the TPE-N150USB Wireless N USB Adapter, sold by ThinkPenguin.
+- BOSTON, Massachusetts, USA -- Friday, September 12, 2014 -- The Free Software Foundation (FSF) today awarded Respects Your Freedom (RYF) certification to the ThinkPenguin Wireless N-Broadband Router (TPE-NWIFIROUTER).
 The RYF certification mark means that the product meets the FSF's standards in regard to users' freedom, control over the product, and privacy.
-The TPE-N150USB can be purchased from http://www.thinkpenguin.com/TPE-N150USB.
-Software certification focused primarily on the firmware for the Atheros AR9271 chip used on the adapter.
+This is the first router to receive RYF certification from the FSF.